Skip to main content

 amcas@aamc.org

-Application information that is pertinent to all medical schools is on the AMCAS form, but your application to Saint Louis University will only be considered for evaluation when the Committee on Admissions receives all of the following materials:
+Application information that is pertinent to all medical schools is on the AMCAS form.
+Still, your application to SLU will only be considered for evaluation when the Committee on Admissions receives all of the following materials:

-* This is a non-refundable fee that helps defray the cost of processing applications and reviewing credentials.
-Fee waivers may be granted only to those applicants to whom AMCAS previously has waived its application fee.
+* This non-refundable fee helps defray the cost of processing applications and reviewing credentials.
+Fee waivers may be granted only to those applicants for whom AMCAS previously waived its application fee.

 The Committee on Admissions is unable to assume responsibility for notifying candidates of missing application materials.
 It is, therefore, most important that you determine that we receive the required credentials.
 Inquiries by email are encouraged.